Opening a Bank Account in Portugal: Your Essential Guide

 Portugal is a member of SEPA

 Portugal is part of the Single Euro Payments Area (SEPA), a payment-integration initiative from the EU.
-SEPA helps to simplify bank transfers denominated in euros, and the transfer of funds between EU countries usually has no costs and is as fast as local transfers.
+SEPA simplifies bank transfers denominated in euros, and transfers between EU countries usually incur no costs and are as fast as local transfers.
 Direct debit is also present in the Eurozone, so you can easily use your Portuguese bank account across the EU.

 Exploring Visa and Immigration Options for Portugal